leonardo403/input.css/README.md

 Input.css
 =========

-The **input.css** is an CSS library for helping all web developers.
+The **input.css** is an CSS library for helping all web developers in creation of  layouts using input tag.

 ###[DEMO](http://leonardo403.github.io/input.css/index.html)